fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 ## Create React App

-- CLI created so we can build fast React apps.
+- If using VS Code remember to install code in path to open files and folders
-- npx allows you to build using Create React App without globally installing it first.
+- Creact React App is CLI created so we can build fast React apps.
-- VS code remember to install code in path to open files and folders
+- `npx` allows you to build using Create React App without globally installing it first.
 - `react-scripts` does things for us so we don't worry about webpack nor Babel.
-- when we do build on React project, it will take all code inside src and bring it to public folder.
+- When we do `build` on React project, it will take all code inside src and bring it to public folder.
 - Babel will make sure that the JS files will work on all browser.
 - Webpack is a module bundler.
 Let us write modular code.
 It takes all our javascript and optimize it for us.
 - React library allows us to write JSX.
 ReactDOM like the virtual DOM which interacts with the actual DOM.